danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ### 7.5 Type
 `loadFont` supports opentype font style (.otf and .ttf) and it returns a PFont object through `withPride` in the above sketch 1.

-"Gilbert_TypeWithPride.otf" is a free font, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, and can be downloaded from the Internet (www.typewithpride.com).[^fonts] It is designed to honor the memory of Gilbert Baker who died in 2017, the creator of the iconic Rainbow Flag.
+"Gilbert_TypeWithPride.otf" is a free font and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This can be downloaded from the Internet (www.typewithpride.com).[^fonts] It is designed to honor the memory of Gilbert Baker who died in 2017, the creator of the iconic Rainbow Flag.

 <!-- <img src="https://static1.squarespace.com/static/58ed2d6244024330c0a58707/58ed2dbbf7e0abfc5d7ebb1c/58f77ed329687f53ff3123c7/1493282053409/TypeWithPride-07.jpg?format=2500w" width="450"> -->
 ![](https://static1.squarespace.com/static/58ed2d6244024330c0a58707/58ed2dbbf7e0abfc5d7ebb1c/58f77ed329687f53ff3123c7/1493282053409/TypeWithPride-07.jpg?format=2500w)

-<br>*Figure 7.2: The font type with pride, designed by Gilbert Baker*
+*Figure 7.2: The font type with pride, designed by Gilbert Baker*

 `textFont()` means to get ready to print out or write the text with the chosen font, and in this case with the `withPride` that is previously defined.

 `textSize()` sets the current font size for use.
-For this sketch it takes a random integer number between 20 to 35.
+For this sketch it takes a random return between 20.34387 to 35.34387.

 `textAlign()` takes the first argument for the horizontal alignment.
 It contains options such as LEFT, RIGHT and CENTER.
 Since every sentence contains a different number of words, its length will vary too.
 In *Vocable Code*, the text is aligned CENTER regardless of the length of the sentence.